 Day 9 Cusco Visit Sacsayhuaman ruins.
 Fly to Lima.
 Enjoy dinner at Central Restaurant - one of the World´s Top restaurants.
 Overnight at Hotel B.

-Day 10 Lima Sample local flavours with a sampling food tour accompanied by a top chef.
+Day 10 Lima Sample local flavors with a sampling food tour accompanied by a top chef.
 International departure.

 International Arrival Assistance